Configuring SSL authentication on a Failover Manager cluster v4

 You can use the

 The certificate from each database server must be imported into the trusted certificates file of each agent.
-Note that the location of the cacerts file may vary on each system.
-For more information, visit:
+The location of the

-- Modify the efm.properties file on each node within the cluster, setting the
+Modify the efm.properties file on each node in the cluster, setting the